 What’s this I keep hearing about multiple universes?

-In fact, many theorists propose that our brane (or universe) was completely void of matter and energy, and that it happened to collide with another brane in this higher dimension which caused, you guessed it, the big bang.
-Resulting in the birth of our universe as we know it (see picture on the right).
+In fact, many theorists propose that our brane (or universe) was completely void of matter and energy, and that it happened to collide with another brane in the bulk.
+The collision would have been so energetic, that it would look just like a big bang (see picture on the right).

-Though, that doesn’t necessarily mean there are alternate Earths with another you in these ‘other universes’.
+Though, that doesn’t necessarily mean there are alternate Earths with another you in those brane universes.
 The laws of physics in these other dimensions or branes could be incredibly different.
 For instance, gravity may not exist, or the electromagnetic force may be weaker than ours which would result in stars being unable to form.
 That universe would be just a sea of protons and neutrons floating around, forever.

 What is string theories current status in physics?